Behaviours of distress

 The more good behaviours are seen and praised, the more it will be encouraged that they happen again.

 Giving plenty of choice to children and young people increases their willingness to complete an activity and builds up independence.
-We know parents are juggling a lot right now, but try to provide lots of opportunities that are enriching and enjoyable for your child.
+We know parents juggle a lot, but try to provide lots of opportunities that are enriching and enjoyable for your child.

-Asking them to choose the type of activity they want to do and the reward they would like for completing it can decrease challenging behaviour related to task demands.
+Asking them to choose the type of activity they want to do and the reward they would like for completing it can decrease behaviours of distress related to task demands.

 Use countdown timers